eatmycode/bashtag/README.md

 2. Prompt It.
 (Prompts you for your message)

 		~$ stweet
-		   What You Tweetin' [140 pls]: yep this is stupid simple #bashery
+		   What Are You Tweetin' [140 pls]: yep this is very simple #bashery

 3. Pipe It.
 (Feed stweet the stdout from another command or series of commands)